denniskuijs/openremote/docs/implementation_ebs_data_volume.md

               Count: 5
 ```

-The script creates a `lifecycle policy` with a single schedule that triggers a new snapshot every `24 hours` at `5 AM`.
-The `RetainRule` is configured to keep the 5 most recent snapshots, automatically deleting older ones beyond that limit.
+The script creates a `lifecycle policy` with a single schedule that creates a new snapshot every `24 hours` at `5 AM`.
+The `RetainRule` is configured to keep the `5` most recent snapshots, automatically deleting older ones beyond that limit.
 The policy is enabled immediately upon creation.
 To ensure that snapshots are only created for the correct volume, the `TargetTags` parameter uses the `EBS_STACK_ID` value to identify the appropriate volume.

 ### 2.4.
 Adding support for automatic attaching/detaching the EBS data volume

 #### 2.4.1.
 Provision Host Script
-The final step in the process is to create two scripts for automatically attaching and detaching the `EBS` data volume.
+The final step in the process is to create two scripts for automatically `attaching` and `detaching` the `EBS` data volume.
 These scripts are stored in `Amazon Systems Manager` and can be executed either manually through the AWS Management Console or via the AWS `CLI`.
 To provision the `SSM` scripts, I reused the same logic applied when provisioning the `EBS` data volume and `DLM` policy in the `provision host` script.

 First, I added a new variable at the beginning of the script to generate the `CloudFormation` stack name.